-Everyone loves to head down the shore during the summer, but back-to-back beach days can really add up.
-Here’s where you can stick your toes in the sand without spending a dime.
+Beach days in the summer are the best but they can really add up.
+Here’s where you can stick your toes in the sand without paying a fee.

 Atlantic City